utz82/SleizsaDuo/readme.txt

 Install Perl, Milkytracker, dasm, and Mess, if you haven't already done so.
-(If you do not wish to add these utilities to your search path, you can specify the paths in compile.bat/compile.sh instead).
+(If you do not wish to add these utilities to your search path, you can specify the paths in compile.bat/compile.sh instead.
+Windows users can also copy the relevent dasm, Perl and Mess files to /SleizsaDuo).

-Get the Channel F ROM files and put them in sleizsaduo/roms/channelf.
+Get the Channel F ROM files and put them in SleizsaDuo/roms/channelf.
 These files are not distributed with Sleizsa Duo, but you can get them in various places, such as the original Sleizsa package for example.